DinoLanmin/golden-world.org/_posts/2025-08-31-launching-website.md

 Everyone wants to make their site, their project, a special place, though I myself do not yet know exactly what that means.
 I surely plan the following things, but how long they will take, I cannot even imagine:

-Improve the site:
+1. Improve the site
-1.1 Improve the style
+   - Improve the style
-1.2 Fill the site with content
+   - Fill the site with content
-1.3 Develop what is necessary
+   - Develop what is necessary
-1.4 Redesign the logo
+   - Redesign the logo

-Finish the book:
+2. Finish the book
-2.1 Finish writing
+   - Finish writing
-2.2 Publish
+   - Publish

-Develop next plans:
+3. Develop next plans
-3.1 Really?
+   - Really?
 Do I need next plans?

 ## Words of thanks
 Thank you very much, if you already read this.